Japanese curry: Spice curry

+Spice curry (スパイスカレー, Supaisu karē) is a Japanese curry dish that originated in Osaka in the 2000s.

+Unlike traditional Japanese curry, it uses a wide variety of spices.
+Inspired by South Asian cuisine, it also incorporates Japanese elements such as dashi and often features side dishes served on the same plate.
+The dish gained widespread popularity around 2013.
+The popularity of spice curry has increased rapidly since 2016.

 Outside Japan

 South Korea

 Curry was introduced to South Korea during the period of Japanese rule, and is popular there.
 It is often found at bunsik restaurants (diner-style establishments), donkkaseu-oriented restaurants, and at the majority of Japanese restaurants.
 Premade curry and powdered mixes are also readily available at supermarkets.

 North Korea

 Japanese curry was introduced to North Korea by Zainichi Koreans who migrated from Japan during the 1960s–1970s repatriation project.
 Along with other Japanese cuisine, it was traded by new arrivals for local products and used to bribe Workers' Party cadres.

 Elsewhere

 Mixes can be found outside Japan and Korea in supermarkets that have a Japanese section or in Japanese or Asian food stores.
 Mixes are also available from retailers online.

 The largest Japanese curry company in Japan is House Foods Corporation.
 The company operated more than 10 Curry House restaurants in the US until mid-2019 when it sold off its interest to CH Acquisitions LLC, which abruptly closed the restaurants in February 2020.
 House Foods associated company CoCo Ichibanya (Ichibanya Co., Ltd.) or Kokoichi has more than 1,200 restaurants in Japan.
 CoCo Ichibanya has branches in China, Hong Kong, Korea, Singapore, Taiwan, Indonesia, Philippines, Thailand, United Kingdom, United States (more specifically Hawaii and California), and India.

 Due to the rapid rise in popularity of katsu curry in the United Kingdom, other varieties of Japanese curry and curry sauce are sometimes erroneously referred to as "katsu curry" and "katsu sauce", even in cases where the katsu (cutlet) itself is not included.